Dynamic MTU : Technique to reduce packet drops in IPv6 network resulted due to smaller path mtu size: Introduction

 The rest of the treatise is as follows.
-Section~\ref{sec:related} discusses the related work and our proposed DMTU scheme is described in Section~\ref{sec:design}.
-Section~\ref{sec:case} discusses one case study with all possible implementations of our proposed scheme.
-The mathematical analysis is done in Section~\ref{sec:math} and the graphical analysis and comparison results are presented in Section~\ref{sec:graphical}, and the paper concludes in Section~\ref{sec:conc}.
+Section~\ref{sec:related} discusses the related work and motivations.
+In Section ~\ref{sec:design} described the working of our proposed DMTU scheme followed by Section~\ref{sec:case} discusses analysis on time delay of our proposed method with previous start-of-art method Path MTU Discovery.
+Graphical analysis and comparison results are presented in Section~\ref{sec:graphical}, and the paper concludes in Section~\ref{sec:conc} with conclusions and future work.